 Conclusion

-Getting a UCC with a bad credit score can be a good stepping stone towards improving your credit history.
-Choosing the right card will depend on you and your personal financial history with your financial goals.
-Watch out for high fees, interest charges, and unreasonably low credit limit that will keep credit usage high and credit levels low.
+Getting a UCC with a bad credit score can be a good stepping stone towards improving your financial history.
+Choosing the right card for fair credit will depend on you and your personal financial history with your financial goals.
+Watch out for high fees, interest charges, and unreasonably low credit limits that will keep credit usage high and credit levels low.